adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

-* Extra (and specific) tooling is needed.
-Developers shouldn't have to be limited to a specific IDE.
+Out of all the silly things that go on in relation to Frontend development CSS preprocessors are not too bad.
+But that won't stop me explaining all the disadvantages to CSS preprocessors.
+If you're lucky you might even get some tips as to how to survive, or should I say thrive without a CSS preprocessor.

+## Extra tooling is need

+Sometimes you need command line tools, standard programs, or plugins for specific IDEs depending on how the project has been setup.
+Developers should not be limited in their choice of development environment or IDE.

+## Compilation time.

-* Compilation time.
-Every save might have an overhead for seconds to minutes.
-Not as good as save and refresh.
-CLI tends to be faster but can still take plenty of time.
+I have experienced and heard many stories.
+Compilation times can be quick but they can also be very slow.
+And it's easy to make them slow.
+Without a CSS preprocessor, just save and refresh.
+CLI tends to be faster but it can still take plenty of time.

-* Saving source files and generated files in source control.
-Do you save just .less or scss files or do you also save the generated CSS files.
-Remove the extra cognitive burden.
+## Question of saving generated files

+This has come up in the past and whilst I am firmly in belief that you shouldn't save generated files to source control I have experienced opinions to the contrary and you have to jump through the hoops of Concenus Driven Development. [](http://stackoverflow.com/questions/13185170/using-less-and-version-control-should-generated-css-be-included-in-a-repo)

-* Removing fine control.
+## Removing fine control

 Relying on Less means accepting what it spits out as we are abstracted from that.
 This could cause problems with performance (Mixins are an example) that we have to workaround which slows us down.
+There are other examples - see graham notes.

-* Cannot adhere to conventions. e.g. unable to nest media queries meaning that they are decoupled from the element which goes against maintenance standards which slows us down.
+## Cannot adhere to potential conventions.

+Conventions driven by technology :( e.g. unable to nest media queries meaning that they are decoupled from the element which goes against maintenance standards which slows us down.

+## Onboarding

-* Onboarding.
-By requiring that knowledge we narrow the choice of candidates...Alternatively we don’t require the knowledge from candidates, meaning they learn on the job which slows us down.
+Not a biggie, but by requiring that knowledge we narrow the choice of candidates...Alternatively we don’t require the knowledge from candidates, meaning they learn on the job which slows us down.

-* Debugging source files.
+## Debugging

 As the source files aren’t interpreted by the browser there is a significant cognitive burden when debugging.
 Debugging is 90% of the job and this is a huge problem that slows us down.

-* Another tool to the tech stack.
+## Another tool to the tech stack

 Every tool added is something that we now have to setup, work with, work around, upgrade, maintain, monitor and rely on, which slows us down

+## Even more tooling necessary

-* CSS linters (command line, htc or IDE) are commonly available.
+CSS linters (command line, htc or IDE) are commonly available.
 LESS specific either not readily available and that slows us down.
 Also highlighting tools.
 Even if they are available still got overhead in (yes i admit), one time setup but still.
 What if your favourite editor doesn't have it?

+## Maintainence issues

-* Sprinkling for example @brandRed all over the place is actually worse than the CSS forced equivalent.
+Sprinkling for example @brandRed all over the place is actually worse than the CSS forced equivalent.
 What if the colour changes from red to something else.
 Have to do a search and replace anyway.
 Might as well have been a hex code sprinkled or better yet, comma delimit a single selector.
 Only update in one place.

-* File size deceiving.
+## File size deceiving.

+Elaborate

 ## But what about variables, mixins and nesting...